SchoolOfCode/ai-tools-audit-the-goldblums/README.md

  • Does the benefit outweigh the risk?
 - The benefits outweigh the risks in terms of streamlining the structure and review of code.
 - There are clear time saving, cost saving and produtivity supporting aspects which benefit any team.
+- code snippets correction or quick error fixes means that time is saved.
+- the JS focus of the model means that the answers are much more likely to be focused on JS issues.
  • Would you recommend adoption?
+- I recommend the use of v0 as it would benefit consistent, productive work.

 - I recommend the use of v0 as it would benefit consistent, productive work.